JerelJr/CSCI4780_FTP_Server-Client/README.md

 Compiling:
 Use 'make' to compile both files, or 'make client' and 'make server' to compile the client and server files respectively.
+The files must be compiled with the option '-std=c++17' to ensure that the compiler uses at least C++17.

 Usage:
 ```